Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 1

+Step 2: Standardize the scores to convert them into z-scores.
+The z-score formula is given by: , where x is the raw score, μ is the mean, and σ is the standard deviation.
+Compute the z-scores for x = 490 and x = 510.

-Step 3: Use the standard normal distribution table or technology to find the cumulative probabilities corresponding to z₁ and z₂.
-The cumulative probability for z₁ represents the area under the curve to the left of z₁, and similarly for z₂.
+Step 3: Use the z-scores to find the cumulative probabilities.
+For each z-score, refer to a standard normal distribution table or use technology (e.g., a calculator or statistical software) to find the cumulative probability up to each z-score.

-Step 4: Subtract the cumulative probability for z₁ from the cumulative probability for z₂ to find the probability that the time spent is between 20 and 28 minutes.
-This is because the area between z₁ and z₂ represents the desired probability.
+Step 4: Subtract the cumulative probability for the lower z-score (corresponding to x = 490) from the cumulative probability for the higher z-score (corresponding to x = 510).
+This difference gives the probability that a score lies between 490 and 510.

 Step 5: Interpret the result.
-The final probability represents the likelihood that a randomly selected athlete spends between 20 and 28 minutes on the stairclimber, based on the given normal distribution.
+If the probability is very small (e.g., less than 0.05), it may indicate an unusual event.
+Compare the calculated probability to determine if the event is unusual and explain your reasoning based on the context of the problem.

 Verified video answer for a similar problem: